jomare1188/ubiquitous-potato/README.md

-# scripts for working with in orchids files
+# scripts to work with in orchids files

 ## peptido.sh:
 script for filtering peptides with lowest e-value for each category